tylertomaseski/TyFolio/docs/portfolio.md

 # Portfolio

-#### Unity Consultant and Technical Producer with 8-years of experience.
+#### Unity Consultant and Technical Producer with 8-years of work experience.

-Looking for work on original titles or console-porting.
+I'm looking for work on original titles or console-porting.
+As a team-lead, technical-producer, or unity-consultant.

+I am based out of Dallas TX and am willing to visit the office, but am exclusively looking for remote work.

 ## Shipped Titles
 | Project     | Title | Company | Timeline |